x-atlas-consortia/ubkg-docs/docs/index.md

 | [SimpleKnowledge](https://github.com/x-atlas-consortia/SimpleKnowledge) | a spreadsheet format for UBKG sources  |                                                                                             |

 # Deployments
-A description of deployment options can be found [here](https://ubkg.docs.xconsortia.org/deployment/).
+A description of deployment options for the UBKG can be found [here](https://ubkg.docs.xconsortia.org/deployment/).